United Nations General Assembly observers

-The United Nations General Assembly has granted observer status to international organizations, entities, and non-member states, to enable them to participate in the work of the United Nations General Assembly, though with limitations.
+The United Nations General Assembly has granted observer status to two non-member states (the Holy See and the State of Palestine) as well as many international organizations and other entities to enable them to participate in the work of the United Nations General Assembly, though with limitations.
 The General Assembly determines the privileges it will grant to each observer, beyond those laid down in a 1986 Conference on treaties between states and international organizations.
 Exceptionally, the European Union (EU) was in 2011 granted the right to speak in debates, to submit proposals and amendments, the right of reply, to raise points of order and to circulate documents, etc. As of May 2011, the EU is the only international organization to hold these enhanced rights, which has been likened to the rights of full membership, short of the right to vote.

 Observer status may be granted by a United Nations General Assembly resolution.
 The status of a permanent observer is based purely on practice of the General Assembly, and there are no provisions for it in the United Nations Charter.
 The practice is to distinguish between state and non-state observers.
 Non-member states are members of one or more specialized agencies, and can apply for permanent observer state status.
 Non-state observers are the international organizations and other entities.

-Non-member observers
+Non-member observer states

 The General Assembly may invite non-member entities to participate in the work of the United Nations without formal membership, and has done so on numerous occasions.
 Such participants are described as observers, some of which may be further classified as non-member state observers.
 Most former non-member observer states accepted observer status at a time when they had applied for membership but were unable to attain it, due to the actual or threatened veto by one or more of the permanent members of the Security Council.
 The grant of observer status is made by the General Assembly only; it is not subject to a Security Council veto.

 In some circumstances a state may elect to become an observer rather than full member.
 For example, to preserve its neutrality while participating in its work, Switzerland chose to remain a permanent non-member state observer from 1948 until it became a member in 2002.